 Administrators’ lack of knowledge is not entirely their fault.
-Most of them didn’t grow up with these technologies.
-Many are not using digital tools on a regular basis.
+Many of them didn’t grow up with computers.
+Other than basic management or data analysis technologies, many are not using digital tools or online systems on a regular basis.
 Few have received training from their employers or their university preparation programs on how to use, think about, or be a leader regarding digital technologies.

 How to participate

-- On Friday, July 30, 2010, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, etc. Write a letter to the administrators in your area.
+- On Friday, August 5, 2011, blog about whatever you like related to effective school technology leadership: successes, challenges, reflections, needs, wants, resources, ideas, etc. Write a letter to the administrators in your area.
 Post a top ten list.
 Make a podcast or a video.
 Highlight a local success or challenge.
 Recommend some readings.
 Do an interview of a successful technology leader.
 Respond to some of the questions below or make up your own.
 If you participated in years past, post a follow-up reflection.
 Whatever strikes you.

 Some prompts to spark your thinking